 The Remuneration Committee comprises three Board members, one being the non-executive Chairman, and two non-executive directors.
-The Chairman of the committee is different from the Chairman of the Board.
+The Chairman of the Committee is different from the Chairman of the Board.
 The primary responsibility of this Committee is to discharge the Board's responsibilities in relation to remuneration of the Company's executives, including securities and benefit plans.
 Further information on directors' and executives' remuneration is set out in the Remuneration Report.
-The committee has implemented a formal charter.
+The Committee has implemented a formal charter, which is accessible in the Corporate Governance section of XRF's website.